Part 3: Setting up Virtual Machines

 The QEMU Guest Agent is an important service that should be installed on all VMs running in Proxmox.
 It acts as a bridge between the Proxmox host and the guest operating system.

-Graceful Shutdown and Reboot
+- Graceful Shutdown and Reboot

-Allows Proxmox to properly shut down or reboot the VM from the web interface without forcing the power off, which can lead to data corruption.
+Allows Proxmox to properly shut down or reboot the VM from the web interface without forcing the power off, which can lead to data corruption. - Live Snapshots

-Crucial for creating consistent, live snapshots by quiescing the guest's file system during the backup process.
+Crucial for creating consistent, live snapshots by quiescing the guest's file system during the backup process. - Accurate Information

-Enables the Proxmox host to retrieve detailed information from the VM, such as its IP addresses, which then appears in the Proxmox summary panel.
+Enables the Proxmox host to retrieve detailed information from the VM, such as its IP addresses, which then appears in the Proxmox summary panel. - Improved Resource Management

 Facilitates features like memory ballooning.

-First, ensure the 'Guest Agent' option is enabled in the VM's 'Options' tab within the Proxmox web interface.
+Ensure the 'Guest Agent' option is enabled in the VM's 'Options' tab within the Proxmox web interface.
 Then, connect to your Ubuntu Server VM and run the following commands.

-Install the agent:
+Install the agent.

 sudo apt install qemu-guest-agent -y

-Start and enable the service to ensure it runs on boot:
+Start and enable the service to ensure it runs on boot.

 sudo systemctl start qemu-guest-agent